Last Updated on April 12, 2022 by Jim Ferri

 Satisfying My Childhood Curiosity

 After joining my driver back in the village, we set off for Baan Tong Luang, an eco-agricultural, hill-tribes village.
-It was established15 years earlier to help tribal families increase their income through agriculture and the production of handicrafts.
+It was established years ago to help tribal families increase their income through agriculture and the production of handicrafts.

 If you’re interested in other cultures, the village is a fascinating window into the lives of these tribes.
 There’s an entrance fee of 500 Baht (approximately $15).
-It’s a bit exotic, and a great thing to do in Chiang Mai if you’re interested in Asian culture.
+It’s a bit exotic, and one of the great things to do in Chiang Mai if you’re interested in Asian culture.

 I had wanted to travel Northern Thailand’s tribal areas ever since I was a child.
 It was then I saw National Geographic photos of the ”long-neck” women of Thailand, wearing brass neck-rings.
 It fueled my curiosity.

 The “long necks” I found now were members of the Padaung tribe, and here they lived in a small village.
 Within a hundred yards were the villages of seven other tribes.
 Producing handicrafts and working in the paddies and other areas, they were bettering the incomes of their families.
 At the same time, each was retaining his/her ancient culture.